Royal Navy: Interwar period

+World War II

 At the start of World War II in 1939, the Royal Navy was still the largest in the world, with over 1,400 vessels.
 The Royal Navy provided critical cover during Operation Dynamo, the British evacuations from Dunkirk, and as the ultimate deterrent to a German invasion of Britain during the following four months.
-The Luftwaffe under Hermann Göring attempted to gain air supremacy over southern England in the Battle of Britain in order to neutralize the Home Fleet, but faced stiff resistance from the Royal Air Force.
+The Luftwaffe under Hermann Göring attempted to gain air supremacy over southern England in the Battle of Britain in order to neutralise the Home Fleet, but faced stiff resistance from the Royal Air Force.
+The Royal Navy's Fleet Air Arm assisted the Royal Air Force, which was suffering from personnel shortages, during the battle.
 The Luftwaffe bombing offensive during the Kanalkampf phase of the battle targeted naval convoys and bases in order to lure large concentrations of RAF fighters into attrition warfare.
 At Taranto, Admiral Cunningham commanded a fleet that launched the first all-aircraft naval attack in history.
 The Royal Navy suffered heavy losses in the first two years of the war.
 Over 3,000 people were lost when the converted troopship Lancastria was sunk in June 1940, the greatest maritime disaster in Britain's history.
 The Navy's most critical struggle was the Battle of the Atlantic defending Britain's vital North American commercial supply lines against U-boat attack.
 A traditional convoy system was instituted from the start of the war, but German submarine tactics, based on group attacks by "wolf-packs", were much more effective than in the previous war, and the threat remained serious for well over three years.

-Since 1945
+Cold War

-After the Second World War, the decline of the British Empire and the economic hardships in Britain forced the reduction in the size and capability of the Royal Navy.
+After World War II, the decline of the British Empire and the economic hardships in Britain forced the reduction in the size and capability of the Royal Navy.
 The United States Navy instead took on the role of global naval power.
 Governments since have faced increasing budgetary pressures, partly due to the increasing cost of weapons systems.

 In 1981, Defence Secretary John Nott had advocated and initiated a series of cutbacks to the Navy.
 The Falklands War however proved a need for the Royal Navy to regain an expeditionary and littoral capability which, with its resources and structure at the time, would prove difficult.
 At the beginning of the 1980s, the Royal Navy was a force focused on blue-water anti-submarine warfare.
 Its purpose was to search for and destroy Soviet submarines in the North Atlantic, and to operate the nuclear deterrent submarine force.
 The navy received its first nuclear weapons with the introduction of the first of the Resolution-class submarines armed with the Polaris missile.